A Church at Croydon

 The Nave

 The church is almost 150 feet in length from east to west.
 The nave (the main body of the church) is 92 feet high and has a fine open timber-work roof supported by angel corbels.
-The original eagle lectern, a fine specimen of 15th century brass work, with small lions at its feet, is still in regular use.

-The nave is one of the few such pre-Reformation lecterns remaining in this country.
 The Victorian pulpit, ornamented by carved figures of saints, is by Thompson of Peterborough.

 The North Aisle

-There are a number of medieval remains in the north aisle.
-These include an ornamental recess, said formerly to have been a holy water stoup (a basin for holy water), and a larger recess (possibly for a tomb) containing the remains of a double piscina (in which the communion chalice would have been washed) and a late 15th century altar tomb.
 The distinguished American-born artist, John Singleton Copley R.A.
 (1737-1815), is commemorated by a plaque.
-On the same wall may be seen a brass inscription to Elys Davy (died 1455), who founded nearby almshouses, and brass shields which formed part of a memorial to Thomas Heron (died 1544).
+On the same wall may be seen a brass inscription to Elys Davy (died 1455), who founded the almshouses located across the road from the Minster, and brass shields which formed part of a memorial to Thomas Heron (died 1544).

 The Chancel

-The chancel is richly decorated, notably the wagon-shaped oak roof, supported by angel corbels, some of them gilded and holding musical instruments.
-The pointed arch in the north wall is formed of Early English fragments, below which is a Victorian fresco of the feeding of the 5,000.
-The east wall is filled by a large Perpendicular-style window, containing fine glass depicting New Testament scenes by one of the best known Victorian firms, Clayton and Bell; and, beneath, a rich alabaster reredos (the ornamental screen behind the High Altar) carved with reliefs of the nativity, crucifixion and resurrection.
-The Victorian altar frontal has recently been restored to its original splendour.
-In the south wall are elaborate piscina and sedilia (priests’ seats), the latter incorporating painted roundels of three archbishops.
+The east wall is filled by a large Perpendicular-style window, containing fine glass depicting scenes of the life of Christ, installed after the fire by one of the best known Victorian firms, Clayton and Bell.
+Beneath it is a rich alabaster reredos (the ornamental screen behind the High Altar) carved with reliefs of the nativity, crucifixion and resurrection.
+In the south wall are elaborate piscina (a basin for washing communion vessels) and sedilia (priests’ seats), the latter incorporating painted roundels of three archbishops.

 The St Nicholas Chapel

 Both side chapels are on the site of earlier chantry chapels (a chapel paid for by a patron for whom prayers would be said on his or her death).
 In the St Nicholas or Bishop’s Chapel is the large coloured monument to John Whitgift (died 1604), who was Archbishop of Canterbury during the reign of Elizabeth I and at the start of that of James I. Whitgift was a major local benefactor, who founded the old almshouses (dated 1596) which can still be seen in the town centre.
-Schools and the Whitgift shopping centre also perpetuate his name.
+A Foundation, established in his name, continues to this day, to provide education of the young and care of the elderly through its schools and almshouses.
 Archbishop Whitgift’s tomb shows him lying in prayer, surrounded by allegorical figures and cherubs.
-Next to it is a 16th century carved tomb chest believed to be that of Hugh Warham, brother of another Archbishop.
-The memorial of Archbishop Wake (died 1736/7) was dedicated by his successor, Archbishop Runcie, in 1989.
+Next to it is a 16th century carved tomb chest believed to be that of Hugh Warham, brother of an earlier Archbishop, who lived at Haling Manor in South Croydon.
+The recesses originally held brasses of the kneeling figures of a man and a woman, which were probably torn out during the Reformation or Commonwealth.

 The South Aisle